aurelien-riv/ariviere.github.io/_posts/2022-11-11-aspnet-grafana-loki-telemetry-microservice-correlation.markdown

 We are sending additional fields to Loki, but they are only part of the log context, and are not indexed.
 That means you cannot query them directly, as Loki has to parse the log content first.
 Add the fields you want to the propertiesAsLabels property in the appsettings in order to index them.
-Use as few fields as you can, an avoid indexing dynamic fields, such as the correlation id, to keep Loki fast.
+Use as few fields as you can, and avoid indexing dynamic fields, such as the correlation id, to keep Loki fast.
 I currently only index App and RootInitiator.